-Here’s a downloadable, detailed, step-by-step process for how to plan a visitor experience that will be memorable and enjoyable – and memorable and enjoyable to plan!
+Here’s a downloadable, detailed, step-by-step process for how to plan a visitor experience that will be memorable and enjoyable to experience – and memorable and enjoyable to plan!

 I’m still working – from home, as usual.
 Please feel free to get in touch for some advice or thoughts on a project – I’m more than happy to exchange a couple of emails or have a chat for free.
 My writing and interpretation coaching is now online.
 If you’re interested in training now, giveContinue reading “Lockdown update”

-I was delighted to work with Royal Hospital Chelsea, one of London’s true hidden gems, on a new interpretation toolkit that would guide the organisation through a period of growth and change.
-I ran a workshop with staff to explore what their core stories were and how they could communicate them effectively and passionately.
-InterpretatonContinue reading “Royal Hospital Chelsea”
+We were delighted to work with Royal Hospital Chelsea, one of London’s true hidden gems, on a new interpretation toolkit that would guide the organisation through a period of growth and change.
+We ran a workshop with staff to explore what their core stories were and how they could communicate them effectively and passionately.
+InterpretationContinue reading “Royal Hospital Chelsea”